happyplaygrounds/erp-docs/pages/hiiq/hiiq_purchasing.md

 The cost we pay for material is an important competitive advantage and should not be shared with Customers or competition.
 Please protect Happy's proprietary information.

 During the adding or updating of a quote line item there is a vendor select box.
 The selection defaults to Unassigned.
-Select the Vendor that the material was sourced.
+Select the Vendor from where the material was sourced.
 Then enter the Buyout unit cost which is what Happy will pay the vendor.
 After entering the unit price and buyout unit price HIIQ will display a Margin for the line item.

 When you find a quote you will see a link to the right that says Purchase orders.
 Additionally, after you save a quote there is a link, View Purchase Orders, click on either link to see Vendor related PO's.
 These PO's are generated from the quote line items.
 If there is information you need changed on the PO you need to change it on the quote.